jyates/manning-energy-resources/scaffold/README.md

 # User scaffolding and tools

+Hopefully this scaffold will help you get quickly up and running to build you streaming applications.

 ## Getting started

 This template should help you get started quickly with this Manning LiveProject.
 It is designed